Button: Layout Examples

 Button Below a UI Element

-Suppose that you want to place the Address Lookup button below (on the next row) the Override Address check box, as shown in the following screenshot.
+For example, suppose that you need to place the Address Lookup button on the next line after a check box, as shown in the following screenshot.

 <field name="OverrideAddress">